mongodb/docs/source/includes/access-create-user.rst

 user.

-If you have the :authrole:`userAdmin` or :authrole:`userAdminAnyDatabase` role you have those actions.
+If you have the :authrole:`userAdmin` or :authrole:`userAdminAnyDatabase` role, you have those actions.

 .. note::